Code example#

 Here's how this code works:

-2. If the Git command is executed successfully, the function retrieves the Git hash from output.stdout and stores it in the git_hash variable.
+output_git_short_hash()is defined.
+It uses the Ruststd::process::Commandmodule to execute a Git command and assigns the result to theoutputvariable. - If the Git command is executed successfully, the function retrieves the Git hash from

-3. If the Git command fails to execute, the function outputs a warning message and sets git_hash to "unknown".
+Cowis a string type in Rust that allows runtime determination of whether to useStringor&strto represent the string. - If the Git command fails to execute, the function outputs a warning message and sets

 In summary, this code allows you to retrieve the Git hash of a Rust project by executing a Git command and set it as an environment variable for easy access by other Rust files.